WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 **Teaching Tips**:

-- You won't have these in the 5 day delivery!
-Delete this slide if so.
+- You won't have these in the 5-day delivery!
+(Delete this slide if so.)

 </aside>